 It is Generac's policy that Company funds or assets will not be used to make a political contribution to any political party or candidate, unless approval has been given by the Board of Directors or its authorized designee.
-Generac did not contribute to any political parties or candidates in 2020.
+Generac did not contribute to any political parties or candidates in 2021.
+In addition, Generac has not organized or established any political action committee.